-General Trias' (commonly known as GenTri) is a city in Cavite.
+General Trias (commonly shortened into GenTri) is a city in Cavite.
 Though now part of the immense urban sprawl of northern Cavite from the 1980s, it still contains some sights of historic importance.

 Understand

 [edit]Formerly known as San Francisco de Malabon, GenTri was originally part of extensive pastoral landholdings created during the Spanish era.
-The area was saw some of the major battles of the Philippine Revolution against Spain from 1896 to 1897 and was where the uprising was first held in Cavite.
+The area saw some of the major battles of the Philippine Revolution against Spain from 1896 to 1897 and was where the uprising began in Cavite.
 In 1920, the town was renamed after General Mariano Trias, a native son and revolutionary hero.

-The town underwent extensive urbanization beginning in the 1980s, resulting in the erasure of its agricultural origins in favor of industrial estates such as the Cavite Export Zone (CEZ, co-shared with Rosario), middle-class gated subdivisions, strip malls and other commercial enterprises.
+The town underwent extensive urbanization beginning in the 1980s, resulting in the erasure of its agricultural outlands in favor of industrial estates such as the Cavite Export Zone (CEZ, shared with neighboring Rosario), middle-class gated subdivisions, strip malls, university campuses, commercial enterprises and even a sprawling golf course.
 GenTri became a legally-designated city in 2015.

 Get in

-As of 2026, GenTri is the western terminus of the Cavite–Laguna Expressway (CALAx), with an exit at the Governor's Drive interchange in Manggahan.
+As of 2026, GenTri is the western terminus of the Cavite–Laguna Expressway (CALAx) from Biñan, with an exit at the Governor's Drive interchange in Manggahan.
 Construction is ongoing to extend the road to Kawit.

-[edit]Buses ply Antero Soriano Highway and Governor's Drive, from where transfers to GenTri proper via jeepneys and tricycles can be made in the aforementioned junctions.
+Buses from Parañaque Integrated Terminal Exchange (PITX) and Lawton in Metro Manila ply Antero Soriano Highway and Governor's Drive, from where transfers to GenTri proper via jeepneys and tricycles can be made in the aforementioned junctions.
+An alternate mode of transport is through the baby buses, minibuses and jeepneys that ply the Bacoor-Naic route along Antero Soriano Highway and the jeepneys along Governor's Drive.

 Get around